-Please make a note here that you are not simply requesting "vitamin D".
-Many providers mistakenly order Vitamin D-1, 25, which is not the correct way to accurately assess vitamin D status.
-In fact, that number will look quite high, especially if you are already supplementing with vitamin D, but it is not reflective of your actual vitamin D status, so be sure the correct test is ordered.
+Please note that you are not simply requesting "vitamin D." Many providers mistakenly order Vitamin D-1, 25, which is not the correct way to assess vitamin D status accurately.
+That number will look relatively high, especially if you are already supplementing with vitamin D. Still, it does not reflect your actual vitamin D status, so be sure the correct test is ordered.
 I’ve had clients come to me from other providers who have stopped taking vitamin D out of fear of toxicity.
 This is because their former provider ordered the wrong test.
-It would be a simple mistake if the stakes weren’t so high: these clients became severely deficient during pregnancy and we had to work quickly to reverse the issue in order to make sure it didn’t have a negative effect on their baby.
+It would be a simple mistake if the stakes weren’t so high: these clients became severely deficient during pregnancy, and we had to work quickly to reverse the issue to ensure it didn’t have a negative effect on their baby.

-One of the top reasons why people struggle with infertility and pregnancy loss is due to undiagnosed or undertreated thyroid conditions.
-Understanding your thyroid health prior to pregnancy is vital.
-If anything comes back out of the ordinary, it might be worth it to book an appointment with an endocrinologist.
+One of the top reasons people struggle with infertility and pregnancy loss is undiagnosed or undertreated thyroid conditions.
+Understanding your thyroid health before pregnancy is vital.
+If anything comes back out of the ordinary, it might be worth booking an appointment with an endocrinologist.

 Our final call

-Nutrients are best consumed through whole, unprocessed food, but due to a handful of unavoidable issues with the way our food is grown/raised and sourced, it is necessary to supplement while trying to conceive, pregnant, or breastfeeding in order to avoid nutrient deficiency and experience a healthy pregnancy.
-When it comes to the question of synthetic vs. natural supplements, the most important factors to focus on are less about the supplement’s origin and more about the supplements dosage and bioavailability.
-As long as you are getting enough of the nutrients you need, you’re going to be in good shape!
+Nutrients are best consumed through whole, unprocessed food.
+Still, due to a handful of unavoidable issues with how our food is grown/raised and sourced, it is necessary to supplement while trying to conceive, pregnant, or breastfeeding to support your needs.
+When it comes to synthetic vs. natural supplements, the most important factors to focus on are less about the supplement’s origin and more about its dosage and bioavailability.
+As long as you get enough of the nutrients you need, you will be in good shape!

-The vitamins and minerals in FullWell Prenatal are an expertly formulated combination of sources of nutrients that are more bioavailable to ensure you are getting the nutrients you need before, during, and after pregnancy.
-Take a look at some of our other blog posts to learn more about individual nutrients, why we use them, and why we use them in the forms and quantities we do.
+The vitamins and minerals in FullWell Prenatal are an expertly formulated combination of sources of nutrients that are more bioavailable to ensure you get the nutrients you need before, during, and after pregnancy.
+Please look at our other blog posts to learn more about individual nutrients, why we use them, and why we use them in our forms and quantities.
 More knowledge is always at your fingertips with FullWell Prenatal.